HTTP-APIs/http-apis.github.io/pages/GSoC-21.md

 - Web APIs, REST paradigm
 - Software Engineering
 - Google Cloud
-- Basics understanding of and interest in financial business processes (lending, financial markets, etc.): domain-specific support about banking will be provided by dedicated mentor (see Appendix below for further material)
+- Basics understanding of, and interest in, financial business processes (lending, financial markets, etc.): domain-specific support about banking will be provided by dedicated mentor (see Appendix below for further material)

 ### Workflow
 A template workflow and requirements will be presented to the student to work out and develop the solution.
 The project is intended to be a simulation of an Agile/LEAN enviroment to allow the student to grow along with the prototype.
 Here a partial list of tasks that the student will be introduced to:
 #### Semantic Web
-* Create a RDF vocabulary to describe a fairly realistic(*) bank loan portfolio: e.g. classes Customer, Account, Deposit, Withdrawal, Transfer, LoanContract, etc.
+* Create a RDF vocabulary to describe a fairly realistic(*) bank loan portfolio: e.g. classes Customer, LoanContract, Collateral etc.
-* Make templates ([EBA Loan Templates @ Open Risk Manual](https://www.openriskmanual.org/wiki/EBA_NPL_Template)) into RDF representation
+* Turn database templates ([EBA Loan Templates @ Open Risk Manual](https://www.openriskmanual.org/wiki/EBA_NPL_Template)) into RDF representations
-* How to connect the service to an existing [RDF vocabulary (Open Risk)](https://github.com/open-risk/open_risk_taxonomy)
+* Connect the service to an existing [RDF vocabulary (Open Risk)](https://www.openriskmanual.org/ns/nplo/index-en.html)
 * Cloud and REST API design

 #### Create the service with Hydra
 * Deploy to Google Cloud (GCP)
 * Test and iterate with the community
 * Add features to existing Hydra server/client tools to fulfill Project Requirements
-* Advanced features (Optional): use Hydra to create endpoints to compare interest rates or other fields in a contract.
+* Advanced features (Optional): use Hydra to create endpoints to compare interest rates or any other fields in contract / borrower attributes.
 Create other filtering/querying endpoint for which the need arises during the Summer

 #### Training
 * Create a video-tutorial of 5 minutes for Hydra Ecosystem's Youtube channel with subject "APIs for Fintech: How To Deploy A Simple Banking Service with Hydra"

-(*) Using the European Banking Authority or ESMA Loan Level Templates as a basis means the service will be on a path towards production readiness.
-These templates are very detailed but we can focus on some essential parts
+(*) Using the [European Banking Authority Loan Level Templates](https://www.eba.europa.eu/eba-publishes-its-standardised-data-templates-as-a-step-to-reduce-npls) as a basis means the service will be on a path towards production readiness.
+These templates are very detailed including many optional or less critical data points.
+The project can focus on essential parts.